Briefer

 In our case:

-This gives you a direct, interpretable answer: Based on the data and your prior knowledge, there's a 71% chance that Green truly outperforms Blue.
+This gives you something far more useful than a p-value: Based on the data and your prior, there’s a 71% chance that Green truly outperforms Blue.

 Thaís Steinmuller